airladon/FigureOne/docs/README.md

 See [ADV_Line][332] for the options that can be used when creating the line.

-The object contains an additional animation step `length` that can be used to animate changing the line length.
-The animation step is available in the animation manager (`animations` property), and in the animation builder (`animations.new()` and `animations.builder()`).
+The object contains a two additional animation steps. `length` animates changing the line length, and `pulseWidth` animates the `pulseWidth` method.
+The animation steps are available in the animation manager (`animations` property), and in the animation builder (`animations.new()` and `animations.builder()`).